 - If your position is non-salaried, you will have to provide proof of finances that covers your and your dependents’ living expenses for the period of your Academic Training

-- Proof of health insurance for the period of your Academic Training for you and all J-2 dependents
+- Proof of insurance for the period of your Academic Training for you and all J-2 dependents

 Changing employer or adding a new employer